mangaki/zero/README.md

 There are a couple of other methods that can be used for online fit, say `model.predict_single_user(work_ids, user_parameters)`.

 See [zero.py](zero/zero.py) as an example of dumb baseline (only predicts zeroes) to start from.

+## Secure aggregation module usage

+Install this module with the extra `secure-aggregation`, i.e. `pip install mangaki-zero[secure-aggregation]` or compile the module in `aggregation/`, this only requires a stable Rust compiler (CI tests are performed against Rust stable, beta and nightlies.) and [maturin](https://github.com/PyO3/maturin/).

+Then, you can follow the docs there: <https://mangaki.github.io/zero/>

 ## Results